cse110-sp21-group14/cse110-sp21-group14/admin/user-guide.md

 3.1 Monthly View

-On **My Calendar** Page, users would see a monthly calendar where they can go to different months by toggling the triangles button besides its title.
+To access the monthly view, click the **My Calendar** button on the naviagtion tab.
+Once there, you will see a monthly calendar where they can go to different months by toggling the triangles button besides its title.

 Each grid has a number at the top left that corresponds to the date it represents.
-Today's grid is highlighted, while grids containing the daily entries are filled with blue.
+Today's grid is outlined in dark blue, while grids containing the daily entries are filled with blue.
 The titles of daily entries are also attached to the grids.
+By clicking these titles, you can access the daily view, which is explained below.

 <img src="guide_figure/07-calendar.png" width="400"/>